DEFRA/ffc-jenkins-pipeline-library/README.md

 ### helm.deployRemoteChart

-Deploys a Helm chart from a remote chart repository to Kubernetes.
+Deploys a Helm chart from a remote (Artifactory) chart repository to Kubernetes.

 Takes four parameters:
 - the environment to deploy into